-I’m a Comparative Literature major with a certificate in Humanistic Studies.
+I’m a Comparative Literature concentrator pursuing a certificate in Humanistic Studies.

 Cellist for Sinfonia, Campus Visit Assistant with Princeton Undergraduate Admissions, Service Focus, private cello lessons